ThuyNT13/git-xploit/README.md

 This can take a reeeeeally looooong time as it creates a lot of commits so probably best to run overnight.
 It's also going to take a while for the commits to be generated to GitHub's commit history.

-## Support
+## Issues

-Please open or respond to [an issue](https://github.com/ThuyNT13/git-xploit/issues) for support.
+Please open or respond to [an issue](https://github.com/ThuyNT13/git-xploit/issues) for support or you can just follow the issues that I'm tracking and addressing.

 ## Contributing

 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and open a [pull request](https://github.com/ThuyNT13/git-xploit/pulls).
-Don't push to master.
+Please, don't push to master.